xebiarohan/react/5_React_component_styling.md

 6. Advantages and Disadvantages

    - Advantage
-     - Stlyes only affect the element on which we are adding the style
+     - Only affect the element on which we are adding the style
      - We can add style dynamically based on condition
    - Disadvantage
      - Cannot reuse it